 The all-encompassing pizza oven is doing the biz, but in our experience, the cooking of the pizzas is still a little inconsistent.
 From the one above, which looks what they are calling peng these days, to this one which is a bit of a mess in comparison.

 It almost looks like it’s come out of a different oven altogether.
 Still tasty mind you ??♂️ but occasionally off when it comes to crust:sauce ratio.

 By the time you get a starter, fries & pizza, it’s gonna fill you, so we’ve only managed dessert once.
 Again, more bread, but this fried dough with Paul Young chocolate sauce & a beaut of a light Kahlua cream ? was well worth the extra calories.
 Proper indulgent, and not half as heavy as it looks.

 So the inevitable comparison with Cal’s Own – I’d just say the core product is different.
 I don’t think Cal would do a carbonara pizza for example.
-You’ll spent a lot less here, which is a big plus point for me, and I imagine a lot of people generally.
+You’ll spend a lot less here, which is a big plus point for me, and I imagine a lot of people generally.
 We’ve escaped on two pizzas, fries & drinks for two for about £25 which makes it a no-brainer.